mutwo-org/mutwo.core/README.md

 pip3 install .
 ```

-For using different backends (midi, Reaper, ...) *mutwo* needs additional extra requirements.
+For using different backends or frontends (midi, Reaper, ...) **mutwo** may need additional extra requirements.
 They can be installed by adding the respective backend in parenthesis:

 ```sh
 pip3 install .[reaper]